Attorney at Law

 Dianna Coy Long

-Ms. Long is our primary attorney for cases filed under Chapter 7 of the Bankruptcy Code.
-She is a graduate of Missouri State University, and received her law degree in 1991 from the University of Missouri, Columbia.
+Ms. Long was a graduate of Missouri State University, and received her law degree in 1991 from the University of Missouri, Columbia.
 While in law school, Ms. Long studied for a semester at University College, London, England, where she clerked for Barrister Robin Griffiths of the Inner Temple Inn of Court.

-She has practiced bankruptcy law since 1995, taking two years out to serve as a full-time county attorney.
-She has also served as Municipal Judge for two southwest Missouri cities.
-Since 2002, the focus of her practice has been municipal bankruptcy and consumer bankruptcy, which she now practices exclusively.
+She practiced bankruptcy law from 1995 until 2020, taking two years out to serve as a full-time county attorney.
+She also served as a Municipal Judge for two southwest Missouri cities.
+From 2002-2020, the focus of her practice was municipal bankruptcy and consumer bankruptcy.

-Ms. Long has been a speaker for the Missouri Bar Association’s continuing legal education course “Bankruptcy Basics,” presented annually, starting in 2013.
+Ms. Long was a speaker for the Missouri Bar Association’s continuing legal education course “Bankruptcy Basics,” presented annually, from 2013-2020.
 She prepared written materials and spoke on the subjects of: Basic Chapter 7 Bankruptcy, Credit & Budget Counseling Requirements in Bankruptcy, Essential Bankruptcy Documents, and Bankruptcy Trustees.
-In addition to those courses, Ms. Long has also been invited to speak at several seminars aimed at new lawyers interested in bankruptcy law.
+In addition to those courses, Ms. Long was also invited to speak at several seminars aimed at new lawyers interested in bankruptcy law.
 Her topic for those presentations was Interviewing the Potential Bankruptcy Client.

-Ms. Long is a member of The Missouri Bar, The National Association of Consumer Bankruptcy Attorneys, and the National Association of Consumer Advocates.
-She also serves on the Missouri Bar Association’s Commercial Law Committee.
+Ms. Long was a member of The Missouri Bar, The National Association of Consumer Bankruptcy Attorneys, and the National Association of Consumer Advocates.
+She also served on the Missouri Bar Association’s Commercial Law Committee.